jasononeil/mdown/README.md

 Markdown.setFilters();
 ```

-If you would like to build your own extensions, or port extensions from other markdown libraries (it's not hard to convert them to Haxe), you can look at the filters/GithubCodeBlocks.hx file for an example of how it works, or ask on the Haxe mailing list and I'll try give some further instructions.
+If you would like to build your own extensions, or port extensions from other markdown libraries (it's not hard to convert them to Haxe), you can look at the [filters/GithubCodeBlocks.hx](https://github.com/jasononeil/mdown/blob/master/src/filters/GithubCodeBlocks.hx) file for an example of how it works, or ask on the [Haxe mailing list](https://groups.google.com/forum/?hl=en&fromgroups#!forum/haxelang) and I'll try give some further instructions.
 At some point I'll leave instructions on the wiki.
+If anyone makes a cool extension and wants it included I'll take pull requests!

 History
 -------